evaniswong/AWS-CSAA-ACloudGuru/Section 04 -- AWS Object Storage and CDN - S3, Glacier and CloudFront/README.md

 * Web Distribution - Typically used for websites
 * RTMP - Used for media streaming

-### CloudFont - Exam Tips
-* Understand the key terms: Edge Location, Origin, Distribution, Web Distribution, and RTMP
-* Edge locations are not just READ only, you can write to them too
-* Objects are cached for the life of the TTL (time to live)
-* You can clear cached objects but you will be charged

 ### Securing your buckets
 * By default, all newly created buckets are **private**